gnawalishyam/jekyll/_posts/2010-06-01-Smartereum.md

 website: "http://smartereum.com/"
 ---

 Smartereum is an exciting news publication in the blockchain and crypto industry.
 Within just a few months of our launch in October 2017, we have quickly grown to be one of the top 10 news websites in this space.
-A quarter million visitors now visit Smartereum each month to get breaking news, coverage and analysis of all blockchain news, including cryptocurrencies and ICOs.
+One million visitors now visit Smartereum each month to get breaking news, coverage and analysis of all blockchain news, including cryptocurrencies and ICOs.